Skip to main content (M for menu)

 Mandatory Registration 2026

-Deadline: Applications should be submitted well before 1 July 2026 to allow for processing time.
+Deadline: SIL and platform providers should submit applications well before 1 July 2026 to allow for processing time.

 NDIS Practice Standards